 From a marketing perspective alone, we feel that the registration fee represents great value for money.
 We have asked venues to offer sympathetic deals to performers in regard to ticketing deals, and we are managing the ticket distribution arrangements centrally.

-This is the second of an initial three year commitment for the festival.
+2018 will be the third year of the festival.
 We want to encourage an open and ongoing dialogue with performers, venues and partners alike, and we are keen for people to contact us with any concerns they may have.
 All feedback will inform how we develop the festival going forward.
 Please use the contact form on the site to get in touch.